-HACE Theorem: Big Data starts with large-volume, heterogeneous, autonomous sources with distributed and decentralized control, and seeks to explore complex and evolving relationships among data.
+HACE Theorem.
+Big Data starts with large-volume, heterogeneous, autonomous sources with distributed and decentralized control, and seeks to explore complex and evolving relationships among data.

 These characteristics make it an extreme challenge for discovering useful knowledge from the Big Data.
-In a naïve sense, we can imagine that a number of blind men are trying to size up a giant elephant (see Figure 1), which will be the Big Data in this context.
-The goal of each blind man is to draw a picture (or conclusion) of the elephant according to the part of information he collected during the process.
+In a naïve sense, we can imagine that a number of blind men are trying to size up a giant elephant (see Fig. 1), which will be the Big Data in this context.
+The goal of each blind man is to draw a picture (or conclusion) of the elephant according to the part of information he collects during the process.
 Because each person's view is limited to his local region, it is not surprising that the blind men will each conclude independently that the elephant "feels" like a rope, a hose, or a wall, depending on the region each of them is limited to.
-To make the problem even more complicated, let's assume that (a) the elephant is growing rapidly and its pose also changes constantly, and (b) the blind men also learn from each other while exchanging information on their respective feelings on the elephant.
+To make the problem even more complicated, let us assume that 1) the elephant is growing rapidly and its pose changes constantly, and 2) each blind man may have his own (possible unreliable and inaccurate) information sources that tell him about biased knowledge about the elephant (e.g., one blind man may exchange his feeling about the elephant with another blind man, where the exchanged knowledge is inherently biased).
 Exploring the Big Data in this scenario is equivalent to aggregating heterogeneous information from different sources (blind men) to help draw a best possible picture to reveal the genuine gesture of the elephant in a real-time fashion.
 Indeed, this task is not as simple as asking each blind man to describe his feelings about the elephant and then getting an expert to draw one single picture with a combined view, concerning that each individual may speak a different language (heterogeneous and diverse information sources) and they may even have privacy concerns about the messages they deliberate in the information exchange process.